 Inside Plaza San Luis, a cultural-commercial complex in Intramuros, is a remarkable house that takes us back in time to experience a principalia’s domestic life in the 1800s.

-For questions, comments, or complaints contact us: [email protected]
+For comments or questions contact us via [email protected]